Explicit non-special divisors of small degree, algebraic geometric hulls, and LCD codes from Kummer extensions: Explicit non-special divisors of small degree

-We are interested in Kummer extensions defined by where $\alpha_i\in\mathbb{F}_q$ and $(r,m)=1$, which is a function field of genus $\frac{(m-1)(r-1)}{2}$.
-They allow us to consider several families of curves of particular interest in coding theory, including those given by over $\F_{q^r}$ where $u | \frac{q^{r}-1}{q-1}$.
-This family contains some maximal curves, such as the Hermitian curves, seen by taking $r=2$ and $u=\frac{q^{r}-1}{q-1}$, as well as their quotients which are given in the case $r=2$.
-The norm-trace curves, obtained by setting $u=\frac{q^{r}-1}{q-1}$, are not maximal unless $r=2$ but do meet the Geil-Matsumoto bound.
+We are interested in Kummer extensions defined by where $\alpha_i\in\mathbb{F}_q$, $(q,m)=1$, and $(r,m)=1$, which is a function field of genus $\frac{(m-1)(r-1)}{2}$.
+They allow us to consider several families of function fields of particular interest in coding theory, including those defined by over $\F_{q^t}$ where $u | \frac{q^{t}-1}{q-1}$.
+This family contains some maximal function fields, such as the Hermitian function fields, seen by taking $t=2$ and $u=\frac{q^{t}-1}{q-1}$, as well as their quotients which are given in the case $t=2$.
+The norm-trace function fields, obtained by setting $u=\frac{q^{t}-1}{q-1}$, are not maximal unless $t=2$ but do meet the Geil-Matsumoto bound.

-To prove our result, we need a explicit description of $\Gamma^+(P_1,\ldots,P_l)$ where $P_i\in\supp((x))\setminus P_\infty$.
-We note that analogous results for the Hermitian and norm-trace curves were obtained previously \cite{Matthews}, \cite{Peachey}.
+To prove our result, we need an explicit description of $\Gamma^+(P_1,\ldots,P_l)$ where $P_i\in\Supp((x))\setminus P_\infty$.
+Similar results for the Hermitian and norm-trace function fields were obtained previously at \cite{Matthews} and \cite{Peachey}.

 \begin{proposition}[{\cite[Theorem 3.2]{oneandtwo}, \cite[Theorem 10]{kummer}}] Let $F/\mathbb{F}_q(y)$ be the Kummer extension defined by